Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 ## More Formats Support by DataLoader

-OneFlow provides a number of DataLoader and preprocessing operators, refer to [oneflow.data](https://oneflow.readthedocs.io/en/master/data.html) for details.
+OneFlow provides a number of DataLoaders and preprocessing operators, refer to [oneflow.data](https://oneflow.readthedocs.io/en/master/data.html) for details.
 These operators will be enriched and optimized in the future, but users can also refer to [this article](../extended_topics/implement_data_loader.md) to customize the DataLoader to meet specific needs.